SACE | Southern Alliance for Clean Energy

 South Carolina has immense opportunities for clean, renewable energy and is on the front lines of impacts from climate change.
-Yet on the other hand, it is currently heavily invested in conventional, risky and costly energy sources that are funneling billions of dollars out of the state each year.
+Yet on the other hand, it is currently heavily invested in conventional, risky and costly energy sources that cost us billions of dollars.
 South Carolina, like many Southeastern states, sends more than 8 billion dollars out of state annually for energy fuels like coal, natural gas, and petroleum.
-But there are local opportunities that can help shift that equation to keep more of our money in-state while creating jobs and promoting clean air and water.
+But there are local clean energy opportunities that can help shift that equation to keep more of our money in-state while creating jobs and promoting clean air and water.

-Energy efficiency can dramatically reduce the amount of power we use in our homes and businesses and lower our bills.
+Energy Efficiency: Energy efficiency can dramatically reduce the amount of power we use in our homes and businesses and lower our bills.
 South Carolina has many untapped opportunities to benefit from energy efficiency.
 You can read more about energy efficiency by visiting our Learn About Energy Efficiency page here.